The judges for the International Booker Prize 2024 have been announced, as submissions open

 The winners’ prize purse is £50,000; £25,000 for the author and £25,000 for the translator (or divided equally between multiple translators).
 There will be a prize of £5,000 for each of the shortlisted titles: £2,500 for the author and £2,500 for the translator (or divided equally between multiple translators).

-The longlist of 12 or 13 books will be announced in March 2024 and the shortlist of six books in April.
-The winning title will be announced at a ceremony in May.
+The longlist of 12 or 13 books will be announced on 11 March 2024 and the shortlist of six books on April 9.
+The winning title will be announced at a ceremony on May 21.

 ‘Over more than 30 years of interviewing the very best international authors, I have come to understand the power of translators to open borders of the imagination and to create a worldwide community of readers.